Queen Elizabeth II to miss Jubilee service amid 'discomfort'

 The queen has had trouble moving around in recent months, and has pulled out of many public events.

-The palace said Elizabeth would still take part in lighting a chain of ceremonial beacons at Windsor Castle later Thursday evening as planned.
+But Elizabeth took part Thursday night in lighting a chain of ceremonial beacons at Windsor Castle as planned.

 The Jubilee celebrations go on for a long weekend, and it was not immediately known how the news would affect Jubilee events on Saturday and Sunday.